History of Scale Drawings - 1:36 Series

 To simplify explanations and calculations, the 1:36 series broke away from the semi-random scales of previous series to be fixed at exactly 24 pixels per foot, or 2 pixels per inch.
 The scale when printed can therefore be obtained simply by taking the printing image resolution in PPI divided by 2, or a scale of 1:(PPI/2).

 The drawings are precise, but the number in the scale is not particularly relevant, since the images can be scaled when printed.
-The scale is based on the commonly used 72 PPI resolution that was also apparently used to scale drawings at the Railroad Paintshop, but the images are actually 96 PPI by default.
-When printed at 100%, this works out to a scale of 1:48.
+The scale is based on the commonly used 72 PPI resolution that was also apparently used to scale drawings at the Railroad Paintshop.

 Origins of the 1:36 Series

-Although I started the 1:36 series in February 2008, it can trace its origins back much farther.
+Although I started the 1:36 series in February 2008, its origins go back much farther.

 Back in 2005, when I first started revising (and later completely redrawing) parts of the 1:55 series, the idea crossed my mind of introducing a new drawing size, done at a more easy-to-use scale.
 At a scale of 16.2 pixels per foot, the 1:55 series was awkward to work with and hard to explain to other artists.
 I thought of introducing a larger size, such as 20 or 24 pixels per foot, which would allow me to incorporate a higher level of detail.
 However, with a collection of about 2000 1:55 drawings, the idea of starting from scratch was daunting.
 Perhaps more importantly, I was not convinced that I could find adequate reference material to draw in a larger scale with sufficient accuracy.
-After the revised 1:55 drawings of 2005-2006 were positively received by site viewers, I put the idea of a larger series on the back burner.
+Although I did make a single larger-scale (1:28) GP40-3 drawing, the revised 1:55 drawings of 2005-2006 were positively received by site viewers, so I put the idea of a larger series on the back burner.

 However, a series of events in late 2007 and early 2008 sowed the seeds for a larger scale.
 In November 2007, I bought a new camera (Canon Digital Rebel XTi), which started an incredibly frenzy of roster and detail photography.
 There were also many high-resolution photos becoming available online.
 With high-resolution reference photos now in abundance, I was running into resolution barriers in 1:55, having to fudge small details that were now clearly visible in photos.

 In late February 2008, I received several requests within a period of only a few days that I couldn't provide: larger drawings, vector images or details that were too fine for 1:55.
-That spontaneously led to the beginning of a new series on February 22, and the completion of the first 1:36 drawing on February 23, 2008.
+That spontaneously led to the beginning of a new series on February 21, and the uploading of the first 1:36 drawings on February 25, 2008.

 Making the Drawings